coveo/ui-kit/packages/quantic/docs/detailed-reporting.md

 });
 ```

-The reporter output would look like this.
+The reporter will output the following:

 ```bash
 example